Routine Avian & Exotic Pet Exams in Laurel

 Cats and dogs are popular pets, but they are not the only pets we see here at Lakeside Veterinary Center in Laurel.
 Birds and certain exotic species can make wonderful companions, too, and there are many health factors you need to consider when caring for them.
 Whether your pet walks, flies, hops, or slithers, they still need routine care from their veterinarian.
 All pets should undergo annual physical examinations and preventive checkups.
+Like us, they can also be prone to allergies, which can lead to harmful secondary infections.
 Early detection increases the chances of preventing or delaying the onset and progression of disease in your pet.

 What’s Included in the Wellness Exam

 We can provide a complete checkup and offer valuable information specific to your pet.
 Issues such as changes in the feathers or skin, body weight, urine, respiratory functions and eye clarity can easily be detected and treated.
 Your veterinarian can also teach you about: